ZhuMetLab/MetImage/readme.md

 # Usage

 ### Quick Start
-MetImage provided a trained model to distinguish pre-screening positive subjects (PRCS) from healthy controls (HC), according to diagnosis of endoscopy with iodine in a esophageal squamous cell carcinoma (ESCC) early screening cohort.
+MetImage provided a trained model to distinguish screening positive subjects (SP) from screening negative subjects (SN), according to diagnosis of endoscopy with iodine in a esophageal squamous cell carcinoma (ESCC) early screening cohort.
-The demo dataset contains raw LC-MS data (.mzXML) from 10 PRCS and 10 HC.
+The demo dataset contains raw LC-MS data (.mzXML) from 10 SP and 10 SN.

 To use demo ESCC disease diagnosis model in MetImage, please use following codes: